 There has been no physical evidence found of prehistoric copper working at Middleton Tyas but mining is a destructive process, later workings may have destroyed any evidence of previous workings.

-What we do know is that there was definitely evidence of prehistoric activity in this area dating as far back as to the end of the last Ice Age.
+What we do know is that there was definitely evidence of prehistoric activity in this area dating as far back as the end of the last Ice Age.
 There is plenty of evidence to show that this area was occupied during the Neolithic and Bronze ages, a prehistoric burial mound, known as Five Hills, sits in woodland on the northern edge of the village.

 In 2016 a newly discovered henge was spotted on a LIDAR survey.
 The henge is located on the outskirts of the village of Moulton just 2km to the south of Middleton Tyas.

 The trans-pennine route would also have provided access to the Irish Sea, there are prehistoric monuments in Ireland that share similarities in construction and style with the henges at Mayburgh and Catterick.
 Perhaps this indicates connections with communities in Ireland.
-Access to the west coast could also provide a potential route for Cornish or Breton Tin to travel to eastwards across the Pennines, allowing North Yorkshire metalworkers to manufacture Bronze, an alloy of copper and tin.
+Access to the west coast could also provide a potential route for Cornish or Breton Tin to travel eastwards across the Pennines, allowing North Yorkshire metalworkers to manufacture Bronze, an alloy of copper and tin.

 The Buildings of England.
 Yorkshire: The North Riding.
 Nikolaus Pevsner.
 1966.
 Penguin Books.